Learning to Pursue AC Optimal Power Flow Solutions with Feasibility Guarantees: Introduction

 \emph{(c3)} We show that the proposed learning-based method converges exponentially fast within a neighborhood of KKT points of the AC OPF that are strict local optimizers.

-\emph{(c4)} We perform numerical experiments on a 93-bus distribution system \cite{SimBench} and with realistic load and solar production profiles from the Open Power System Data.
+\emph{(c4)} Numerical simulations are performed on a 93-bus distribution grid \cite{SimBench} with realistic time-series for load and renewable generation from the Open Power System Data.
+The considered network \cite{SimBench} is a low voltage benchmark distribution system, reflecting realistic operational settings.
 We show that our approach ensures voltage regulation and satisfaction of the DERs' constraints.
-Our method shows far superior performance in terms of voltage regulation compared to approaches that attempt to approximate the solutions of the OPF directly.
+Our proposed method shows superior performance in terms of voltage regulation compared to approaches that attempt to approximate the solutions of the OPF directly, even when using more data to train the latter.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:problem-formulation} will formulate the AC OPF and will explain our proposed mathematical model.
-Section~\ref{sec:NNopf} will provide details on the neural network-based safe gradient flow, while Section~\ref{sec:results} will illustrate simulation results.
-Section~\ref{sec:convergence} will present our theoretical results, and Section~\ref{sec:conclusions} will conclude the paper.
+Finally, we note that this paper provides several innovations relative to our previous work~\cite{colot2024optimal}.
+We propose a novel framework using neural network approximations of the safe gradient flow to solve the AC optimal power flow problem; the proposed method leads to implementations for both online optimization and offline computation, providing new computationally-efficient methods for both applications (as shown shortly in Figure~\ref{fig:proposed_arch}).
+We provide results for convergence and feasibility that are new in the literature, and we test the neural network-based solution on a voltage regulation problem.
+We provide tighter bounds when we characterize the forward invariance of an inflated set of feasible points.
+These improved results can be used to effectively train the proposed NN-SGF under tightened constraints to ensure forward invariance of the original feasible set.